 “Further information will be forwarded you as soon as it is received.

 “Chief Information Bureau”

 Ken was scheduled to be sent to Japan on the Hokusen Maru, but at the last minute, a Japanese doctor determined that Ken was too ill, with pneumonia, to go to Japan.
-This decision caused Ken to remain at Bilibid, and it also saved his life.
+This decision caused Ken to remain at Bilibid.

 “OFFICIAL CONFIRMATION HAS NOW BEEN RECEIVED THAT YOUR SON PRIVATE KENNETH A HEINRICH RETURNED TO MILITARY CONTROL 4 FEBRUARY=